fedejordan/tweet-image-generator/README.md

 ### Roadmap
 - Light mode
-- Tweets with photos
+- Tweets with photos (more than 1)
-- Be able to visualize hashtags and links with blue color